mozaik-association/mozaik/docs/5Petition_module.md

 !!! abstract "The goal of partner recognition"

-    This feature allows you to expand your organisation's list of contacts and then recontact them for other petitions, events, surveys...
+    Thansk tonthis feature you can expand your organisation's list of contacts and then recontact them for other petitions, events, surveys...

 ## Milestones